mysociety/twfy_voting_records_change_tracking/rendered_notebooks/2021_09_voting_cohorts.md

 The following [raincloud plot](https://wellcomeopenresearch.org/articles/4-63) shows that on average there is a slight decrease in the average distance between the MP and the Party.
 There is a clump of MPs with a decrease of around 0.4, with another set around -0.6 to 0.7.

-There are a small amount of MPs who have an increase in the party distance, with two outliers with a large increase in party distance.
+There are a small amount of MPs who have an increase in the party distance, with the effect being especially noticeable for one MP. [note: a change after this analysis removes this shift, see Alba notes below].